-- Engage in age/ability appropriate online safety education. - Contribute to the development of online safety policies. - Read and adhere to the acceptable use of technology and behaviour policies. - Respect the feelings and rights of others, on and offline. - Take an appropriate level of responsibility for keeping themselves and others safe online. - Seek help from a trusted adult, if they are concerned about anything, they or others experience online.
+- Engage in age/ability appropriate online safety education. - Contribute to the development of online safety policies. - Read and adhere to the IT Terms of Use and Behaviour Policy. - Respect the feelings and rights of others, on and offline. - Take an appropriate level of responsibility for keeping themselves and others safe online. - Seek help from a trusted adult, if they are concerned about anything, they or others experience online.